 In today’s technological world, the number of remote workers is on the rise.
 Companies ranging from the very small to the very large are realizing the incredible value that remote workers bring to the table.
-From having access to the highest quality employees to saving bucket loads of money, a remote workforce is proving to be the secret ingredient to many businesses’ success.
+From having access to the highest quality workers to saving bucket loads of money, a remote workforce is proving to be the secret ingredient to many businesses’ success.

-This post is the first of 8 in a series titled “8 Hacks to Get the Most Out of Your Remote Workers.”
+This post is the first of 8 in a series titled “8 Hacks to Get the Most Out of Remote Workers.”
 The series will cover 8 essential hacks that you can take to motivate, manage, and optimize the freelancers working for your company from outside of your office.

 1. Ensure Remote Workers Feel Valued

-2. Trust your Employees
+2. Trust Workers